nguyensjsu/sp22-202-the-architects/README.md

      - Team meeting to finalize the UNO develop circle
      - Start working on the structure of the game.
    - Blockers: N/A

-### Week 2
 - Paramjot Singh
-   - What I did: Setup Greenfoot, Plan Design Patterns
+   - What I did: Broke down Uno into objects
-   - What I plan to do today: Write code for the Number Cards and larger Card interfaces
+   - What I plan to do today: Setup Greenfoot, Plan Design Patterns
    - Blockers: N/A
    - XP Value: Communication.
-A combination of IRL meeting and scheduled meetings on Google Meetings ensured we performed well in this value.
+We did struggle with communication earlier in the week, but by using Google Meetings and scheduling meetings in advance we were able to get more responsible with communication.

+- Waqas Kureshy
+   - What I did: Explored Game development with Greenfoot
+   - What I plan to do today: Work on Game Interface, Figure out Design Patterns applicable to the game.
+   - Blockers: N/A

+### Week 2

 - Ashutosh Ojha
    - What I did: